Condensation

 Concept

 The use of an aquarium chiller to cool water pumped through a cold-therapy pad, which can be placed beneath an enclosure.
-This enables a great degree of cooling without directly impacting humidity, and creates a vertical thermal gradient that allows residents to pick and choose their ideal temperature.
+This enables a wide range of cooling targets without directly impacting humidity, and creates a vertical thermal gradient similar to those found in nature — allowing residents to pick and choose their ideal temperature.

-I personally employ this solution for Banana Slugs, which prefer temperatures of ~55°F (13°C).
+I developed this solution for Banana Slugs, which prefer temperatures of ~55°F (13°C).
+However it's also useful for Velvet Worms, and generally beating the summer heat.

 Parts List